Vegan options await at Real Food Daily, where you can find top notch LAX airport food.

 LAX, the sprawling airport in Los Angeles, received the honor of being named the most vegan friendly airport.

-David and I flew through LA recently on the way to Seattle.
+David and I flew through LA recently on the way to explore vegan Seattle.
 As soon as we got off the plane we were pelted with labeled vegan options.

 LAX airport food

 There’s an LAX location of all-vegan restaurant, Real Food Daily.

 Plus, area restaurants that are known for their interesting plant-based options like Mohawk Bend also have a vegan burger and more on their menu.